 15. Read a Book Together-- Our son, Mark, gave us a book called

 Getting the Love You Want: A Guide for Couples.
 We each had our own copy to mark up and discuss.
 Or another option is to read a book of poetry aloud if you both enjoy it, or even if you don't!
-Reading together is an interactive way to date your mate because through discussion you'll learn what he or she really thinks.
+Reading together is an interactive way to date your mate because you'll learn what he or she really thinks through discussion.

 Marriage is a sacramental gift, and with any sacrament, it has the power to change us.
 So make some changes in your schedules and reschedule in marital dating.
 You’ll be glad you did.